-On Thursday morning, therapeutics startup Celularity announced it had received approval from the U.S. FDA to begin clinical trials of its proposed stem cell therapy for coronavirus.
-The
+Celularity, a therapeutic startup, announced Thursday morning that it had received approval from the US FDA to begin clinical trials of its proposed stem cell therapy for coronavirus.
+You may know that the

 human placenta contains stem cells (hematopoietic stem cells and mesenchymal stem cells).
-Umbilical cord blood, which contains a high concentration of hematopoietic stem cells, may be known as a crucial component in hematopoietic stem cell transplants.
+Umbilical cord blood contains a large amount of hematopoietic stem cells and is very important for hematopoietic stem cell transplantation.

 Hematopoietic stem cells are the source of all blood.
-All cells circulating in blood vessels, including red blood cells, white blood cells, and platelets, are derived from hematopoietic stem cells.
+Red blood cells, white blood cells, platelets, and all the cells that flow in blood vessels differentiate from hematopoietic stem cells.

-Among these stem cells are immune cells called NK cells.
+Among them are immune cells called NK cells.
 NK cells are immune cells that attack and eliminate foreign substances, pathogens, and viruses that enter the body.
 A

-clinical trial to assess the efficacy of this therapy for treating coronavirus infection has been planned, and the FDA (the U.S. government agency equivalent to Japan's Ministry of Health, Labor, and Welfare) has approved it.
-The therapy
+clinical trial has been planned to see if it would be effective in treating coronavirus infection, and the FDA (the US government agency equivalent to Japan's Ministry of Health, Labour and Welfare) has given its approval.

 Quoted from: